How important is page speed?

 Google’s PageSpeed Insights

-This is a tool which Google provides so that the overall load time of an individual web page can be assessed.
+PageSpeed Insights is a tool which measures the overall load time of an individual web page can be assessed.
 The page score is given out of 100, with specific weightings given to different aspects of the page load, as a representation of a user’s perception when accessing the page.

 I am not going to be providing any kind of tutorial here, because I simply want to show some examples of websites and how well or how poorly they score in Google’s Page Speed Insights.